Skip to main content

 Case studies: Successful CMS migration informed by a thorough content audit

 Technically, all our migration projects involve a thorough content audit, whether we explicitly state in the case study or not.
 The fact that these websites are performing well in their new CMS (and they haven’t complained about any missing content!) is proof enough in our eyes that the content audit was successful.
-Below are some of the case studies we have.
+Below are some of our case studies.

 Orange County, California